Michael-Brooks/michaelbrooks.co.uk/content/posts/creating-an-ebook-planning-phase.md

 title: Creating an ebook (planning phase)
 date: 2019-02-08
 published: true
-tags: ['ReactPHP','Symfony','PHP']
+tags: ['ebook','for sale','update']
 cover_image: ./images/jonas-jacobsson-545909-unsplash.webp
 canonical_url: false
-description: Hello to anyone that visits my blog post, whether it's your first time
-               or your 100th.
-You all mean the so much to me and I appreciate you taking the time to read any of my posts.
+description: "I've got this thing in my mind where I want to build something that gives value but also makes me some income.
+Mainly so I can just get out of debt.
+Also so I can never figure out what it is I want to do and I always get so overwhelmed and stressed.
+I put this pressure on myself and think..."
 ---

 I've got this thing in my mind where I want to build something that gives value but also makes me some income.
 Mainly so I can just get out of debt.
 Also so I can never figure out what it is I want to do and I always get so overwhelmed and stressed.
 I put this pressure on myself and think...